honno/hypothesis-array-api/README.md

 [get Poetry](https://python-poetry.org/docs/#installation)
 and then `poetry install` inside the repository.
-Using `poetry shell` is a good idea for development, where you can use `pytest` to run the full test suite (note there a lot of expected warnings I need to declutter.)
+Using `poetry shell` is a good idea for development, where you can use `pytest` to run the full test suite.

 ## Quickstart